inetprocess/sugarcli/README.md

 ## Building

 Clone the git repository and run `php -dphar.readonly=0 bin/compile`.
 It will build the `sugarcli.phar` at the top of the git project.

 ## Usage

 `./sugarcli.phar --help`: This will give you the help and list of available commands.

+### Clean language files.

+#### Test run
+`./sugarcli.phar clean:langfiles --test path/to/sugar`
+This will parse the custom languages files from sugar.
+It should return the files as is.

+### Clean without sorting.
+`./sugarcli.phar clean:langfiles --no-sort path/to/sugar`
+This will clean the lang files by removing unecessary whitespaces and remove duplicates in variables definitions.

+### Clean and sort
+`./sugarcli.phar clean:langfiles path/to/sugar`
+This will clean and sort the language files.
+All defined variables will be sorted by name.

 ### Install a SugarCRM